Transport links to Hadrian's Wall

 Then of course, some of our guests choose to use the Hadrian’s Wall Cycle Way, Route 72, which runs right through Brampton.
 The cottage, with its cycle storage shed, provides a great central point from which to explore much of this cycleway.
 In addition, it is often possible to take your bike on the train from Brampton Junction to different points on the route and then cycle back.
 Please see the cycle section on our website for more information on Route 72 and local cycle paths.

-I have included some useful transport website links so that you can check all this information before use.
+I have included some useful transport website links, please ensure you check all information before use, as details do change from time to time.

 In addition, I can also recommend Hadrian's bags who are very efficient at moving your luggage when it is time for you to move on to your next accommdation, they can easily delivery your bags to the Wall and Lakes cottage or collect them from there.
 Bags will be kept safe in the cottage waiting for you to arrive or for them to be collected. https://hadriansbags.co.uk/pages/contact/